Fictionist: FICTIONIST and Free Spirit EP (2014-2016)

 Following artistic disagreements with the label and a sense of stifled creativity, Fictionist ultimately chose not to release their final recordings with Atlantic Records.
 Instead they recorded a new independent self-titled album produced by Nate Pyfer (Kaskade, The Moth & the Flame, Mideau).
 FICTIONIST was released in Provo, UT, on October 3, 2014, and nationally on October 7.

 After parting ways with Atlantic Records, Fictionist took advantage of their new freedom to include new and unconventional sounds in their tracks.
-Robbie Connelly began to actively compose and sing along with Stuart Maxfield, an arrangement the band had not had previously.
+Robbie Connolly began to actively compose and sing along with Stuart Maxfield, an arrangement the band had not had previously.

 In 2015, they toured with Mates of State and on a summer east-coast tour with Neon Trees.
 They scheduled a 2015 Tour to coincide with the "An Intimate Night With Neon Trees" Tour on various dates.
 Concerts with the Neon Trees ran between June 13 through July 26 finishing up in Boston, MA at the Paradise Rock Club, before heading to Salt Lake City, UT for a show with the Kills & Metz for the Twilight Concert Series.

 On July 29, 2016, Fictionist released a four track EP titled Free Spirit.
 Toward the end of the year they toured in central and south-western United States with Minnesota indie rock band Step Rockets.

-Sleep Machine (2017-present)
+Sleep Machine (2017-2024)

 On May 12, 2017 Fictionist released a ten track album titled Sleep Machine and started a west coast tour with Eric Robertson accompanying the band on the keyboard.
 Sleep Machine is a shorter album with more interconnected songs compared to previous releases by Fictionist.

+REPEATER (2025-present)

+On February 5, 2025 Stuart Maxfield announced via the band's Instagram account that they had completed a new record, including links to stream the album for free before it would be officially released to streaming platforms.
+On February 17, 2025, the Velour Live Music Gallery announced via their Instagram that Fictionist and Robert Loud would be co-headlining an album release show on March 28, with Fictionist releasing REPEATER and Robert Loud releasing Bitter Optimist.
+REPEATER became available on streaming platforms and available for purchase on iTunes on March 23, 2025.
+On March 28, the band performed the majority of REPEATER (exceptions being Everywhere and High Hopes and was joined on stage for an encore by Jacob Jones, where they performed Figure In the Fog and Great Escape from the 2011 Victory self-titled EP, as well as City At War from their 2014 self-titled LP.
+In a February 25 podcast appearance, Maxfield confirmed the band was working on another record.